shauli-ravfogel/academic-kickstart/content/post/inlp/index.md

 ![](table.jpeg)

 Interestingly, many of of the directions are interpretble: the first direction seems to capture gendered pronouns; the third ones -- first names ,and other gendered words; and more.
-At the same times, some gender associaations are harder to interpret, for instance the association between "manufacturer", "specifications" and "addressing" with male biographies.
-It is not clear if those represent merely spurious correlatons, or whether they reflect actual subtle differences between the biographies of men and women.
+At the same times, some gender associations are harder to interpret, for instance the association between "manufacturer", "specifications" and "addressing" with male biographies.
+It is not clear if those represent merely spurious correlations, or whether they reflect actual subtle differences between the biographies of men and women.

+## What's next?

+We have identified two key weakneses of previous projection-based information-removal methods, and proposed a new method which is both data-driven and exshaustive.
+We see this method as a strong alternative to adversarial removal of inforamtion: while we focused on gender as a case study, we can use INLP to selectively remove any kind of information from representatons, in a controlled manner - provided that we have annotation for that propety.